How to Organize Medical Records for an Aging Parent

 "Records are scattered across many doctors' offices"

-Patients have the right to request printed copies of records from healthcare providers, though it's important to note that providers have up to 30 days to fulfill the request and may charge a modest fee for printing and mailing.
+Patients have the right to request printed copies of records from healthcare providers, although providers have up to 30 days to fulfill the request and may charge a modest fee for printing and mailing.

 Create a systematic approach: